seanpm2001/SeansLifeArchive_Images_AdCom_Y2025/2025/06_June/28/README.md

 - The event was not active this week. - 2025, Saturday, March 1st
 - I was not active this week, so I am not sure what events were active. - 2025, Saturday, March 8th to 2025, Saturday, May 10th
 - The event was not active this week. - 2025, Saturday, May 17th to 2025, Saturday, May 31st

-</details>

 - I was not active this week, so I am not sure what events were active. - 2025, Saturday, June 7th
 - The event was not active this week. - 2025, Saturday, June 14th

+</details>

-- I was not active this week, so I am not sure what events were active. - 2025, Saturday, June 21st
+- I was not active this week, so I am not sure what events were active. - 2025, Saturday, June 21st to 2025, Saturday, June 28th

 ---